 The municipality must only record impairments that are significant.
 The events and circumstances in each instance must be recorded.
-Where there are indications of impairment, the municipality must estimate the recoverable service amount of the asset and also consider adjustment of the remaining useful life, residual value, and method of depreciation.
+Where the indicators of impairment are significant or permanent, the municipality must estimate the recoverable service amount of the asset and also consider adjustment of the remaining useful life, residual value, and method of depreciation.